gmvoit/just-the-docs/descriptions/FittingData.md

   $$v_{\rm H}^2(r) =  \frac {G M_* r} { ( r + r_{\rm H})^2 }$$
 In this expression, $M_\*$ represents the galaxy's total stellar mass and the ***Hernquist radius*** $r_{\rm H}$ is a scale radius determining how the galaxy's mass profile converges toward $M_{\rm H}$.

 The model parameters $M_\*$ and $r_{\rm H}$ can be free, or they can be fixed at values consistent with the observed stellar mass and effective radius of the halo's central galaxy.
-If both $M_\*$ and $r_{\rm H}$ are allowed to be free, then adding a central galaxy to the gravitational potential model adds two degrees of freedom to the input parameter space.
+If both $M_\*$ and $r_{\rm H}$ are allowed to be free, then adding a central galaxy to the gravitational potential model adds two more degrees of freedom to the input parameter space.

 {: .note}
 Most central galaxies have a maximum circular velocity $(G M_* / 4 r_{\rm H})^{1/2}$ similar to the maximum circular velocity $v_\varphi$ of the surrounding halo.
 It is therefore reasonable to reduce the dimensionality of the parameter space by applying the restriction $r_{\rm H} = G M_* / 4 v_\varphi^2$, so that $\max (v_{\rm H}) = v_\varphi$.
 However, applying that restriction is unwise for galaxy-cluster models, because the maximum circular velocity of a central cluster galaxy is significantly smaller than the maximum circular velocity of its halo.

 ### NFW Halo + Central Galaxy + BH

-A supermassive black hole may dominate the galaxy's gravitational potential at the smallest radii.
+A supermassive black hole may dominate the central galaxy's gravitational potential at the smallest radii.
 Its contribution can be included in an **ExpCGM** model using the Newtonian formula
   $$v_{\rm BH}^2 (r) = \frac {G M_{\rm BH}} {r}$$
 where $M_{\rm BH}$ is the central black hole's mass.
 Adding a black hole to the potential model so that
   $$v_{\rm c}^2 (r) = v_{\rm NFW}^2 (r) + v_{\rm H}^2 (r) + v_{\rm BH}^2 (r)$$